Guide

 • Yahoo Small Business — custom domain email hosted on Yahoo

-All variants authenticate through the same OAuth2 flow.
-No special configuration is needed.
+All of these authenticate through the same OAuth2 flow.
+No special configuration needed.

 Next steps